sciolist/node-iaktta/README.md

 # iaktta

-A small observable state container.
+A small observable state container for preact/hooks.

 **I would recommend you stick to the more popular state management libraries.**